A different kind of kindness

 You could be a painter or a teacher or a priest, a compliment will definitely make you happy.
 Then why not extend the same to others.
 We don’t hold back an opportunity to criticize then why do we hold back the appreciation.

-We can’t all be Mother Teresa and become saints but our little acts of kindness can definitely make the world a better place.
+We can’t all be great philanthropists but our little acts of kindness can definitely make the world a better place.